sarahajuarez11/sarahajuarez11.github.io/_posts/2019-09-16-KNN-Classifier.md

 # update check
 ```

-**(b.ii) (1 point)** Explore different values of K = 1, 3, 5, 7, . . . , 19.
-You will train one model for
-each of the ten values of K using the train data and compute the classification accuracy (Acc)
+For the next step, we want to figure out how well the K-NN model actually works on this
+dataset, so I wrote two functions to calculate both the accuracy and balanced accuracy
-and balanced classification accuracy (BAcc) of the model on the development set.
-Plot the two
+of the model on the development set.

-metrics against the different values of K. Please report the best hyper-parameter K1 based on
-the Acc metric, and the best hyper-parameter K2 based on the BAcc metric.
-What do you
-observe?
-Please implement this procedure from scratch and do not use available
-libraries.
+In addition to this, I explored the results with different values of k to see which
+resulted in better classification accuracies.

 ```python